History of special relativity: Lorentz transformation without second postulate

 There were some attempts to derive the Lorentz transformation without the postulate of the constancy of the speed of light.
-Vladimir Ignatowski (1910) for example used for this purpose (a) the principle of relativity, (b) homogeneity and isotropy of space, and (c) the requirement of reciprocity.
+Vladimir Ignatowski (1910) for example used for this purpose the principle of relativity, the homogeneity and isotropy of space, and the requirement of reciprocity.
 Philipp Frank and Hermann Rothe (1911) argued that this derivation is incomplete and needs additional assumptions.
-Their own calculation was based on the assumptions that: (a) the Lorentz transformation forms a homogeneous linear group, (b) when changing frames, only the sign of the relative speed changes, (c) length contraction solely depends on the relative speed.
+Their own calculation was based on the assumptions: that the Lorentz transformation forms a homogeneous linear group; that when changing frames, only the sign of the relative speed changes; and that length contraction solely depends on the relative speed.
 However, according to Pauli and Miller such models were insufficient to identify the invariant speed in their transformation with the speed of light — for example, Ignatowski was forced to seek recourse in electrodynamics to include the speed of light.
 So Pauli and others argued that both postulates are needed to derive the Lorentz transformation.
 However, until today, others continued the attempts to derive special relativity without the light postulate.

 Non-euclidean formulations without imaginary time coordinate

-Minkowski in his earlier works in 1907 and 1908 followed Poincaré in representing space and time together in complex form (x,y,z,ict) emphasizing the formal similarity with Euclidean space.
+Minkowski in his earlier works in 1907 and 1908 followed Poincaré in representing space and time together in complex form $(x,y,z,ict)$ emphasizing the formal similarity with Euclidean space.
 He noted that spacetime is in a certain sense a four-dimensional non-Euclidean manifold.
 Sommerfeld (1910) used Minkowski's complex representation to combine non-collinear velocities by spherical geometry and so derive Einstein's addition formula.
-Subsequent writers, principally Varićak, dispensed with the imaginary time coordinate, and wrote in explicitly non-Euclidean (i.e. Lobachevskian) form reformulating relativity using the concept of rapidity previously introduced by Alfred Robb (1911); Edwin Bidwell Wilson and Gilbert N. Lewis (1912) introduced a vector notation for spacetime; Émile Borel (1913) showed how parallel transport in non-Euclidean space provides the kinematic basis of Thomas precession twelve years before its experimental discovery by Thomas; Felix Klein (1910) and Ludwik Silberstein (1914) employed such methods as well.
+Subsequent writers, principally Varićak, dispensed with the imaginary time coordinate, and wrote in explicitly non-Euclidean (Lobachevskian) form reformulating relativity using the concept of rapidity previously introduced by Alfred Robb (1911); Edwin Bidwell Wilson and Gilbert N. Lewis (1912) introduced a vector notation for spacetime; Émile Borel (1913) showed how parallel transport in non-Euclidean space provides the kinematic basis of Thomas precession twelve years before its experimental discovery by Thomas; Felix Klein (1910) and Ludwik Silberstein (1914) employed such methods as well.
 One historian argues that the non-Euclidean style had little to show "in the way of creative power of discovery", but it offered notational advantages in some cases, particularly in the law of velocity addition.
 So in the years before World War I, the acceptance of the non-Euclidean style was approximately equal to that of the initial spacetime formalism, and it continued to be employed in relativity textbooks of the 20th century.